nestauk/ai_genomics/ai_genomics/analysis/ai_genomics_experts/README.md

 ## Patents

-We have used the AI and genomics patents dataset to identify the assignees who are related to the most patent publication numbers.
+We have used the AI and genomics patents dataset to identify the top 20 assignees who are related to the most patent publications.

 ## Crunchbase people and organisations